seabearDEV/sandbox/nodejs-typescript/README.md

 # nodejs-typescript

 This is a template useful for projects wanting to use TypeScript in Node.js with a testing framework.
+Code goes in the src/app folder and tests follow the same structure in the src/tests folder.

 ## Primary Technologies